YaraFlux

 Modular Architecture

-- Clean separation of components
+- Clean separation of MCP integration, tool implementation, and storage

 - Flexible storage backend with local and S3/MinIO options